tristangundel/Court_Vision/README.md

 To start: \
 run "npm install" in client directory \
 run "npm install" in server directory \
-run "npm run dev" in server directory \
+run "npm run server" in server directory \

+With "npm run server" and nodemon set to run it will refresh automatically as you make updates and save changes!

 Tools used within project: